 Well, folks, it's almost winter.
-Though it feels like we were only just plotting our summer manicure plans and perfecting our at-home french manicure skills, the time has come to start talking about the shades we'll be breaking out ahead of the holiday season.
-It snuck up on us, but trust and believe, we stay ready!
+Though it feels like we were only just plotting our summer manicure plans and perfecting our at-home French manicure skills, the time has come to start talking about the shades we'll be breaking out ahead of the holiday season.
+It snuck up on us, but trust and believe we stay ready!

 Emerald green has always signified opulence, and what better time to lean into the abundant vibe than winter?
 Shades of green, from muted matcha to neon slime, have been bubbling up in both the fashion and beauty worlds all year, but the impending cold season has marked a shift to the deeper end of the green spectrum.
 It's one of those colors that works just as well in a buttery, opaque finish or in a shimmery one if you want a little extra holiday cheer.
 Non-cheesy Christmas manicures, here we come.

-This deep cocoa iteration of fall's It nail color shows no signs of letting up as we enter winter.
+This deep-cocoa iteration of fall's It nail color shows no signs of letting up as we enter winter.
 Of all the brown shades that have been popping throughout autumn, it's this deep brown that's invited to the holiday season.
 It's the perfect warmed-up substitute for black, which can sometimes read stark or lifeless.

 'Tis the season for shimmer, but for those who prefer to get the look without going full glitter, consider a metallic tone like this to add a vibrant yet chic element to your beauty wardrobe.
-From bronzy tones to metallic khaki and any other high-beam neutral you can imagine, this look is so perfect for winter.
+From bronzy tones to metallic khaki and any other high-beam neutral you can imagine, this look is perfect for winter.

 This article was originally published at an earlier date and has been updated.